 Caryn Hartglass: Yeah

-Dr. Hans Diehl: I know we would, and you know heart disease is a basic disease arthrosclerosis is a disease that only unmerged after world war one!
+Dr. Hans Diehl: I know we would, and you know heart disease is a basic disease arthrosclerosis is a disease that only unmerged after World War I!
 We didn’t have those diseases, all maybe a few of the very rich had those but they were very, very rare, today it’s so common to find them already in children!

 Dr. Hans Diehl: And it’s colorful on your plate, right?

-Caryn Hartglass: Yeah their taste buds changed, that’s funny!
+Caryn Hartglass: Yes, their taste buds changed, that’s funny!

 Dr. Hans Diehl: Yeah!
 Yeah, yeah, his taste buds had changed and now if I had taken him to a restaurant he would have really complained to the waitress “how could you have so much salt in this stuff, this is like a brawny solution, I want to have some really good tasting food” Why?
 Because in two three weeks he changed his perception, the taste buds had renewed then selves, and sending a different message to the brain, and the brain interpreted this no differently, saying hey this is good stuff that’s what you want

-Caryn Hartglass: Isn’t that amazing when we don’t hear about this everyday on the nightly news?
-You know there’s all these little sound clips on all the nightly news programs and you know I’m yawning all the time because most of the thing their talking about are old news you know I look at my partner and say “this isn’t news this is old and tired and confusing”.
+Caryn Hartglass: Isn’t that amazing when we don’t hear about this every day on the nightly news?
+You know there’s all these little sound clips on all the nightly news programs and you know I’m yawning all the time because most of the things they’re talking about are old news.
+You know I look at my partner and say “this isn’t news this is old and tired and confusing”.

 Caryn Hartglass: I’m not following you here.